SirDarquan/h5webstorage/README.md

 specific prefix.
 This technique is used in the example app included to allow use to have multiple to do lists.

+#### - serializeOnException
+The h5webstorage library expects to control the localStorage and sessionStorage objects completely and idealy, that meansany values ever stored was done so by the library.
+In reality, that's not always the case.
+There may be values from a previous implementation before h5webstorage began to be used and the format of those values may not be compatible.
+By default, the library resets those values to null to start clean but that may not always be the desireable result.
+This property aims to help ease these types of transitions.
+For example, if your previous implementation generally used string and integer values, the integers will load without a problem using the default transformer but if the strings don't have quotes around them they will not load.
+All that is actually needed at this point is to have that value serialized and it can then be used as-is.

+This property can be used in conjunction with a custom transformer to load data exactly the way you want.
+But with more power comes more responibility, so be cautious.

 ### Providers
 This library was designed with great configurability in mind but that normally comes at the price of simplicity.
 Fortunately, [angular2][]'s injector system